Geonovum/ogc-api-testbed/docs/docs/setup/platform.md

 ## Components

-The components used at the lowest level are:
+The components used to realize this design are:

 * [Docker](https://www.docker.com/) *"...OS-level virtualization to deliver software in packages called containers..."* ([Wikipedia](https://en.wikipedia.org/wiki/Docker_(software)))
 * [Docker Compose](https://docs.docker.com/compose) *"...a tool for defining and running multi-container Docker applications..."*